CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-warning:`SIStat` **Set up your project**

-  `SIStat <https://sistat.ucla.edu/ccnsas/login.asp>`_ is our platform for all scan management activities: linking funds/IRBs, scheduling scans, assigning team members to scans, and more.
+  `SIStat <https://sistat.ucla.edu/ccnsas/login.asp>`_ is a Semel Institute platform that CCN uses for all scan management activities: linking funds/IRBs, scheduling scans, assigning team members to scans, and more.

     - Link funding source